+ADN.5116 (72 credits)

+Associate Degree

-ADN.5116 (72 credits) Associate Degree Alliance • Scottsbluff • Sidney
+Alliance • Scottsbluff • Sidney

-The Associate Degree of Nursing (AD-N) program requires successful completion of 72 credit hours of prerequisites and nursing coursework and prepares students to become a registered nurse.
-Students with an unencumbered LPN license may be able to pursue advanced placement option in the program.
+The Associate Degree of Nursing (AD-N) program requires successful completion of a minimum of 72 credit hours of prerequisites and nursing coursework and prepares students to become a registered nurse.
+The AD-N program has two options, traditional and advanced placement (for the student with an unencumbered LPN license).